Bethel Methodist Church (denomination)

 The Bethel Methodist Church (BMC) is a Methodist denomination aligned with the Wesleyan-Holiness movement.
-It consists of five congregations in Texas.
+It consists of four congregations in Texas.

 History

 The Bethel Methodist Church separated from the Evangelical Methodist Church after a church trial called into question the theological stances of a handful of ministers.

 The small denomination's Book of Discipline traces this theological dispute to the mid-1970s when "a widening tolerance of many different beliefs regarding the nature of God, man, angels, sin, salvation, sanctification and heaven" began to emerge.

 After Rev. Arthur Slye Jr. was elected Mid-States District Superintendent in the 1980s, he "chose to preach some of his deepest-held truths to the District Conference at Irving."
 This raised many objections, which resulted in a "heresy trial" followed by repeated "attempts to clarify" by Slye and his supporters.

-On August 16, 1988, five Evangelical Methodist Church ministers met in Hico, Texas to determine a course of action.
-Their three churches in Irving, Port Neches, Texas, and Robinson, Texas would pull away from their parent denomination and form an Interchurch Council.
+On August 16, 1988, five Evangelical Methodist Church ministers met in Hico, Texas, to determine a course of action.
+Their three churches in Irving, Port Neches, and Robinson would pull away from their parent denomination and form an Interchurch Council.
 Articles of Incorporation for the Bethel Methodist Church were filed with the State of Texas on February 27, 1989.
 Slye, pastor of the Irving church, was elected the new denomination's first General Superintendent.
 The first services were held on Easter Sunday, March 24, 1989.

-The denomination maintains congregations in Port Neches and Robinson, as well as Colleyville, Texas, New Braunfels, Texas, and Aubrey, Texas.